nrwl/workshop-nx-labs/rxjs/lab-1.md

 ![networktraffic](https://user-images.githubusercontent.com/210413/35155098-37725cbc-fcf2-11e7-9466-d852d6722873.jpg)

-Be prepared to disucss what you notice!
+Be prepared to discuss what you notice!

 <br/>